hakito/SlimVDI/README.md

 is forced to "VDI", since SlimVDI currently cannot write other formats.

 NOTE: it is perfectly ok for the source and destination path\filenames to be the same.
-In that case the tool will first write the clone to a temporary file.
-Then, if all goes well it will clean up by renaming the old file to "Original <filename>", then rename the new file to
+In that case the tool will create a backup of the original file.
-<filename>.
-If you do this then you probably also want to use the option to keep the old UUID,
-that way VirtualBox Media Manager should not notice the change. [ Obviously this does not apply when converting VHD,VMDK or RAW, since the output filename will always have a VDI extension, hence the filenames can never match ].
+If you do this then you probably also want to use the option to keep the old UUID, that way VirtualBox Media Manager should not notice the change. [ Obviously this does not apply when converting VHD,VMDK or RAW, since the output filename will always have a VDI extension, hence the filenames can never match ].